 How to Get to Shishizakiinari Shrine

 - From Miyazu Station (宮津駅), take the Tai Line (田井線) and get off at Shishizaki (獅子崎).
-Please refer to HERE for the service’s timetable
+Please refer to HERE and look for “田井線” for the service’s timetable.

-- Please note that services will be running on Friday, Monday, weekends, and public holidays only
+- Please note that services will only run on Fridays, Mondays, weekends, and public holidays.

-- If you are driving, please note that the car park at the torii gate of the shrine only has a capacity of 2 normal-sized cars
+- If you plan to drive, please note that the car park at the shrine’s torii gate only has a capacity of 2 normal-sized cars.

 Yuragawa Bridge (由良川橋梁)